Autarkieguide

 • Less suitable for larger or more powerful systems

-• No optimal use of available solar power
+• Insufficient use of available solar power

-• For very small, simple systems with short operating times, PWM may be sufficient
+• For very small, simple systems with short operating times, PWM may be sufficient.

 MPPT charge controller (Maximum Power Point Tracking)